siddddd17/RockPaperScissors/README.md

 -create a section to display the results
--create 3 variables rock, paper and scissors and assign the curresponding buttons from the document into this -attach click event listeners to each of the buttons -playerSelection=undefined;
+-create 3 variables rock, paper and scissors and assign the curresponding buttons from the document into this -attach click event listeners to each of the buttons

+-playerSelection=undefined;
-    if rock button is clicked, assign the playerSelection to 'rock' if paper button is clicked, assign playerSelection to paper if scissor button is clicked, playerSelection to scissors.
+    if rock button is clicked, assign the playerSelection to 'rock' and call playRound if paper button is clicked, assign playerSelection to paper and call playRound if scissor button is clicked, playerSelection to scissors. and call playRound

 -create a variable called computerSelection and store undefined into this create a variable called userScore=0;
  create a variable called computerScore=0;

--create a functiion called playRound()
+-create a function called playRound()
-        if rock and computerSelection=='rock'; result 'draw'
+        if playerSelection=rock and computerSelection=='rock'; result 'draw'
         call monitorScore();
-        if rock and computerSelection=='paper'; result 'You loose!
+        if playerSelection=rock and computerSelection=='paper'; result 'You loose!
 Paper beats rock!' monitorScore();
-        if rock and computerSelection==scissors; result 'You win!
+        if playerSelection=rock and computerSelection==scissors; result 'You win!
 Rock beats scissors!' monitorScore();
-        if paper, computerSelection=paper; result draw
+        if playerSelection=paper, computerSelection=paper; result draw
         monitorScore();
-        if paper and computerSelection=rock; result 'You win!
+        if playerSelection=paper and computerSelection=rock; result 'You win!
 Paper beats rock!' monitorScore();
-        if paper and computerSelection=scissors' result 'you loose!
+        if playerSelection=paper and computerSelection=scissors' result 'you loose!
 Scissors beat paper!' monitorScore();
-        if scissors and computerSelection=scissors; result draw
+        if playerSelection=scissors and computerSelection=scissors; result draw
         monitorScore();
-        if scissors and computerSelection=rock; result 'You loose!Rock beats scissors!' monitorScore();
+        if playerSelection=scissors and computerSelection=rock; result 'You loose!Rock beats scissors!'
+        monitorScore();
-        if scissors and computerSelection=paper; result 'you win!
+        if playerSelection=scissors and computerSelection=paper; result 'you win!
 Scissors beat paper!' monitorScore();
         return result